karthik/life-hacks/travel.md

 ### SIM cards

 In the past, I would grab sim cards at airports.
 I no longer do that.
 I keep my Verzion travel plan on as I need to stay in touch with family.
 I also grab a country-specific [eSim](https://www.airalo.com/) for data, which has now become so easy.
+Airalo now has an app to make this even easier.

 ### Apps & Services

 * [TripIt Pro](https://www.tripit.com/pro) Sadly in 2022, there isn’t a good alternative to TripIt.
 The app feels abandoned but there is no better way to collate all travel plans in one place.
-I still use it, but have turned off all notifications as I find their travel updates very slow and useless (more on this below).
+I still use it but have turned off all notifications as I find their travel updates very slow and useless (more on this below).
 * [Flighty](https://www.flightyapp.com/) has replaced the TripIt gate and schedule notifications completely.
 It’s expensive but the UI is amazing, notifications are blazing fast, and it has so much more information, like tracking the aircraft 25 hours before departure, on-time stats, and more.
 * [Seat Alerts](https://apps.apple.com/us/app/seat-alerts/id533533342) I’ve always been picky about seats, but more so since the pandemic started.
 For most aircraft bodies and airline-specific configurations, I know exactly where I want to sit.
 If you feel the same way and miss out on your ideal seats, $0.99 (per flight) on this app will get you an alert for all your preferred seats so you can grab them asap.
 * Global Entry Appointments: If it’s hard to find an appointment for a renewal, [appointment scanner](https://appointmentscanner.com/) is totally worth the $29.
 You can easily find one within a few days of signing up.